-The TGA regulates all industry products for safety and quality.
-It allows only approved ingredients to be used, and requires the commercial sponsor of the product to provide evidence that the product does what it says.
+The TGA regulates all industry products for safety and quality, as well as product labelling.
+It allows only approved ingredients to be used and requires the commercial sponsor of the product to provide evidence that the product does what it says.
 The sponsor cannot make claims around serious or life-threatening illnesses.

 As such the regulatory burdens are significant, creating pressures on the industry.
 Those pressures have been exacerbated by discount retailers such as Chemist Warehouse becoming major stockists of products, and in turn driving down profit margins.